SKDDJ/HR-management-system/readme.md

 // 5.
 Push your changes to the remote repository: `git push origin my-feature-branch`
 // 6.
 Create a pull request on GitHub and wait for code review and approval before merging your changes into the master branch.

-This repo is forked by mrcaidev's repo, and change some code, thank you for your contribution!
+This repo is forked by mrcaidev's repo, and change some code(like config, database, style...), thank you for your contribution!